 Pitney Bowes and TZ lose out on Oz parcel terminal deal

+Pitney Bowes and its parcel terminal supply partner TZ Ltd (TZ or TZL) has been informed it has failed to win a major tender in Australia.
 The outcome has led to TZ chief executive John Wilson, who was closely involved with the tender proposal, to step down, with the company board taking direct control.

 The tender was understood to have been with Australia Post, although owing to confidentiality obligations the parties involved cannot name it, other than describing it as “one of Australia’s largest parcel delivery and logistics operators”.

 Pitney Bowes Australia and TZ have been running a trial for four of the automated self-service parcel terminals in post offices around the East Coast in recent months, a trial that is being expanded to 10 machines in the next few months.